USASOC Links

 How long will it take for my request to be processed?

-This is a difficult question to answer because of the size of Army and its worldwide locations.
 In fairness to all requesters, the Army processes requests in order by date of receipt and according to their complexity.
 These are called easy and hard queuing tracks.
 Whenever possible, an initial determination to release or deny a record is made within 20 working days after receipt of the request by the official who is designated to respond.
-However, due to the thousands of requests received annually, requests must wait their turn in the Army Component’s queuing tracks.

 If unusual circumstances exist that preclude a timely response, that office will give an estimated completion date and reason(s) for delay.
 Unusual circumstances are:

-• Need to search for an collect the requested records from other facilities that are separate from the office determined responsibility for a release or denial decision on the requested information.
+• Need to search for and collect the requested records from other facilities that are separate from the office determined responsibility for a release or denial decision on the requested information.

-• The need to search for, collect and examine a voluminous amount of separate and dsitinct records, which are requested in a single request.
+• The need to search for, collect and examine a voluminous amount of separate and distinct records, which are requested in a single request.

 • The need for consultation, which shall be conducted with all practicable speed, with other agencies having a substantial interest in the determination of the request, or among two or more DOD Components having a substantial subject-matter interest in the request.